ma3u/blood-test/README.md

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/38dac377-5105-483b-bf8a-d4995e212fd7) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

-Yes it is!

-To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)